suzycc/heal-frozen-shoulder/index.md

 ###### Disclaimer
 <small>This is what worked for me.
 I am not a health professional and claim no particular understanding of the shoulder and how it works.
 I cannot promise that these methods will work for you.
 The most important thing to note is that my approach never caused pain greater than a 2 or 3 out of 10.
 If these methods work for you too, feel free to come back and </small> {% include button.html text="<small>Buy me a coffee</small> ☕️" link="https://buymeacoffee.com/daviddarnes#support" color="#f68140" %}

+## My Timeline
+early August 2022: start of freezing stage (decreasing mobility and quite a bit of pain) early October 2022: start of frozen stage (very limited mobility but no pain) mid-January 2023: start of daily hanging late February 2023: functionally healed

 ## Methods
 ### Hanging
 I know that the idea of hanging probably seems ludicrous when you can barely lift your arm.
 But it is possible!
 A Swedish ladder is ideal because you can climb up to the hanging bar and hook your bad arm on, but you can use a chair or stepladder to do the same thing with any hanging bar.
 You will likely need a chair or ladder beneath you to hold much of your weight initially anyway.
 It took a couple of weeks before I was able to take my feet off a lower bar on the Swedish ladder.
 My first hang probably didn't even last for one full second!